jekyll/jekyll/docs/_docs/permalinks.md

 </table>
 </div>

+Note that all template variables relating to time or categories are available to posts only.

 ## Built-in permalink styles {#builtinpermalinkstyles}

 Although you can specify a custom permalink pattern using template variables, Jekyll also provides the following built-in styles for convenience.